restful-ma/rama-cli/README.md

 * RAML 1.0 https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md/
 * WADL https://www.w3.org/Submission/wadl/

-RAMA is developed as a Java-based command-line tool.
+RAMA has been developed in several study projects at the [Software Engineering Group](https://www.iste.uni-stuttgart.de/se) of the University of Stuttgart as a Java command-line tool.

 RAMA takes the path to a specification file as input and returns a maintainability report with metrics as JSON or PDF.
 The maintainability report consists of general information and  maintainability metrics that are described [here](docs/devguide.md#Metrics).